Smooth manifolds in $G_{n,2}$ and $\mathbb{C} P^{N}$ defined by symplectic reductions of $T^n$-action: The canonical -action on

 \begin{lem} The $M_{Q, i}$ are

 \end{lem}

-As we already said, the torus $T^3=T^4/S^1$ acts freely on $M_{Q}^{5}$, where $S^1$ is the diagonal in $T^4$ and the action of $T^4$ is given by the composition of the second symmetric power representation $T^4\to T^6$ and the standard $T^6$-action.
+As we already said, the torus $T^3=T^4/S^1$ acts freely on $M_{Q}^{5}$, where $S^1$ is the diagonal in $T^4$ and the action of $T^4$ is given by the composition of the second exterior power representation $T^4\to T^6$ and the standard $T^6$-action.

 We first emphasize the following:

 \begin{prop} There is no representation $T^3\to T^6$ which composed with the canonical $T^6$-action realizes free $T^3=T^4/S^1$ -action on $M_{Q}^{5}$. \end{prop}